pulkitpathak99/Cognicare-for-Dementia/README.md

 - **Somya Aggarwal**
 - **Pratyusha Chaturvedi**
 - **Sarthak Chalia**
+- **Ishita Srivastava**
 - **Arpita Arora**
-- **Ishita Srivastava**

 ## 🎯 The Problem

-The onset of dementia is often subtle, with early signs being missed or mistaken for normal ageing.
+The onset of dementia is often subtle, with early signs being missed or mistaken for normal aging.
 Traditional diagnostic methods can be expensive, time-consuming, and require specialist visits, making them inaccessible to a large portion of the population, especially in remote areas.
 There is a critical need for a scalable, user-friendly screening tool that can be used at home.

 ## ✨ Our Solution: CogniCare